 Being in Italy during the summer is about spending time outside and exploring everything the country has to offer.
 With all this wandering around comes a lot of walking, so you’ll need a sensible pair of shoes.
 To keep it stylish, we recommend going with a lace-up flat or sandal in — you guessed it — a neutral color.
-The Italian look is about being sophisticated and smart, so sticking to this simple and elegant colour palette will do you well.
+The Italian look is about being sophisticated and smart, so sticking to this simple and elegant color palette will do you well.

 White cotton dress

-Ah, there’s nothing better than sipping prosecco near the water in a cool, light dress in Italy in the summer.
+Ah, there’s nothing better than sipping champagne near the water in a cool, light dress in Italy in the summer.
 It’s like a dream.
 For your dress, you still want it to be classic, but you can incorporate some current trends like the bell sleeve and lots of embroidery.
 Your lace-up flats will go perfectly with this outfit, too.
 That’s really what Italian style is all about — only having a few classic pieces that can be mixed and matched for a week’s worth of fabulous looks.

 Well, of course!
 For the cooler evening sunsets, a cashmere scarf is an ideal companion, and very Italian.
 Layer it around your neck when it’s chilly, or tie it around your beach bag for day time activities.
 Chic, with a small amount of effort!